atomisthq/docs/docs/quick-start.md

 Atomist is a programmable platform for event-driven automation of software delivery, with native chatops support.
-Developing on Atomist means building on a Software Delivery Machine, so let’s get started creating one!
+Developing on Atomist means building on a Software Delivery Machine (SDM), so let’s get started creating one!
 The easiest way to get started with Atomist is to work on your laptop.